turinaf/Sagalee/README.md

-# Sagalee
+# Sagalee: Automatic Speech Recognition Dataset for Oromo language

-ASR dataset for Oromo language
+Sagalee dataset released under the CC BY-NC 4.0 International license, a summary of the license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/), and the full license can be found [here](https://creativecommons.org/licenses/by-nc/4.0/legalcode).

-The dataset is available at [here](https://forms.gle/u7zbRw1YEW4H2cCr9)
+The dataset is available [on this link](https://drive.google.com/file/d/1u3QT-s25NAnAU8XE5HaXlwfDVQPnYLtY/view?usp=sharing)

 ### Clone the Repo
 ```